josh-kim/josh-kim.github.io/_pages/about.md

 ## About Me

 I am a senior research scientist at Meta, where I currently focus on improving experimentation and using data science to build value for advanced advertisers on the Facebook platform.
-Prior to leading the Advanced Advertisers DS team, I worked for Meta's Novi Economics team, where I helped build the Diem (previously known as Libra) cryptocurrency.
+Prior to serving as the DS lead for the Advanced Advertisers team, I worked for Meta's Novi Economics team, where I helped build the Diem (previously known as Libra) cryptocurrency.

 I am currently based in London, UK, having moved from San Francisco, CA.